TheBot-Lab/TalkToMeBot/developmentGuide.md

 #### If you are having problems with your code:
-   -  Post in the slack channel **auto-bots-code-review** an snippet  with this format:
+   -  Post in the Slack channel **auto-bots-code-review** a snippet with this format:
    -  Title :"Help with ```<branch-name>```"
    -  Body: A multiline comment with the content of the ```logs.txt``` file
    -  Body: A multiline comment witn the pseudocode